Weeds of doubt and discouragement will destroy a garden of possibility. I have to keep them out or dig them up before the weeds can take over.

 The words my dad used would not have been considered by most as harsh or even negative.
 “When we are done talking about the dream let’s get back to the reality of the moment.”

 It was only later in the day that I saw the words for what they were – a discreet attempt by the enemy to sway me from daring to believe.
 After all, my dad has always been the one that dared to believe even the biggest dreams with me.
 If he had stopped believing, then it must not be real.

 I dug up the weed and I tossed it out of my hope garden.
 Doubt has no place there.
-I know that the dreams I shared during that chat were not delusions or mirages in the desert, they were the hope and faith of the promise land.
+I know that the dreams I shared during that chat were not delusions or mirages in the desert, they were the hope and faith of the promised land.